mirolima/prototype/README.md

 ``cd truffle``

+``npm install eth-lightwallet``

+``npm install hooked-web3-provider``

 ``node scripts/makewallet.js``

-This script will output the first account in your wallet - together with it's private key:
+This script will output the first account in your wallet - together with its private key:

 ``Your main account is  e3b29238498e55dc5723fd43912036c5293bdef9`` ``your PK =  <you PK will appear here>``